orb-lang/helm/doc/md/design/dramatis-personae.md

 stick with it\.
 It comes from how we call him: we enter `modeS` when we get a sequence of input, and `modeS` responds to that sequence by *selecting* the response on the basis of the *mode* which helm is in at that exact instant\.

+Which is mode in the ordinary sense of the exact state the whole system is in, not "mode" in the vim sense or the emacs sense\.
+What emacs calls a mode, we call a raga\.

 It turns out that to do that, `modeS` has to know all, see all, and do a lot\.
 The role is one of coordination, and personally performing the big events\.